This Day In Writing History

 There is also a strong homoerotic tone to the relationship between John Singer and Spiros Antonapoulos - in the beginning, the two deaf-mute men walk together arm in arm, and later, Singer longs for his institutionalized companion - but they are not specifically described as a gay couple.

 Carson McCullers was only 23 years old when The Heart Is A Lonely Hunter was published.
 For such a young novelist to have crafted such a profoundly deep novel is amazing.
 The book became an overnight success, with rave reviews from critics who admired McCullers' handling of racial issues (Dr. Copeland is angry with his fellow blacks who refuse to stand up for their rights and choose to accept their unequal status in society with aplomb) and the evils of anti-communist hysteria.
-Her novel would foreshadow the coming of both the civil rights movement and the anti-communist witch hunts that would take place a decade after its publication.
+The novel would foreshadow the coming of both the civil rights movement and the anti-communist witch hunts that would take place a decade after its publication.

 The Heart Is A Lonely Hunter was adapted as a feature film in 1968, (starring Alan Arkin as John Singer) and as a stage play in 2005.